yakboyslim/YakTuner/README.md

 ----

 ## Installation
-Install by opening copying all files into one folder and running the YAKtuner.py using python.
-Installer is planned for those not wanting to mess with python, but not here yet.
+Install by downloading from releases.
+The two files (YAKtuner.exe and variables.csv) can be placed anywhere, but must be in the same folder.
+Run by double clicking the executable.
 ----